DashankaNadeeshanDeSilva/DashankaNadeeshanDeSilva/README.md

 ### Hello 👋

-I am Data Science and Machine Learning enthusiast who would love to solve real-world problems to create business values with end-to-end solutions.
+I am an AI engineering enthusiast who would love to solve real-world problems to create business values with end-to-end solutions.
  <!---
 ; this includes courses: Robotics, Machine learaning, Computer vision, Embedded Systems, Control Systems and more.